rbetser/CMD/readme.md

 python train_cmd.py --p_bfgs True --sgd '' --cmd_PostHoc ''
 ```

-Embedded CMD is also available, with an argument similar to the P-BFGS argument.
-Note that the embedding algorithm hyperparameters are given as arguments, the default values are suited to ResNet18.

-All the arguments are listed in the bottom of the main file (train_cmd.py) with explanations.
-Available model types - Resnet18, PreRes164, WideRes28-10, LeNet-5, GoogleNet, ViT-b-16.
 Training parameters (optimizer type, scheduler type, number of epochs, learning rate, momentum, number of CMD modes, etc.) are hard coded and different per model type.
-To access these parameters see the function -
-get_model() in base_utils.py in the utils directory.
+To access these parameters see the function get_model() in base_utils.py in the utils directory.
 These parameters follow the parameters used in the results section in the paper.
+Additional options and details are avialable within the code (bottom of the main file - train_cmd.py).

 # **Results**
 - Results on different classification models, trained and tested on CIFAR10: